Annotum/textorum/README.md

 ## Installation Instructions

 Clone this repository to a web-accessible directory.
-The instructions below assume textorum is being installed in a webroot; `tinymce.php` may need to be edited to reflect the location of tinymce and similar otherwise.
+The instructions below assume textorum is being installed in a webroot; `tinymce.html` may need to be edited to reflect the location of tinymce and similar otherwise.

 ### Using OS X: